peakea/ImageSpin/README.md

 # ImageSpin
-Tool for spinning the RGB values in images forwards and backwards using other images allowing the obfuscation of images with unlimited key images and unlimited use of these keys on other other images.
+Tool for spinning the RGB values in images forwards and backwards using other images allowing the obfuscation of images with unlimited key images.

 The first set of tests uses image 2 to spin image 1 which is not very effective at obfuscating the image.